chen-grace-p4/APCSFinalProject/README.md

 5-25 (home) Grace C: Fixed basic layout/color for screen changing and made it more efficient by creating a Buttons class.
 Completed most methods in pizza object (and added appropriate code in Fooderia and Game class) so that there is a very basic pizza making station in the "sauce" screen.

 5-25 (home) Shriya A: Made the blueprint for the Customers Class; created the constructor and instance variables for said class along with some of the main methods such as those that return the variables, the show() method, move(), and customerComes() method.
 I added code for those methods to work in the main file under draw as well as in the Game class.

+5-26 (class) Grace C: Completed move() method in Pizza, added other variables and methods in Pizza to make move() possible in oven screen, and modified methods in Game and Fooderia related to that.
+Created Oven object to complement move() method and cover pizza when it moves through it on oven screen.